Key takeaways

 We all face changes every day – whether it’s as simple as a change in the weather or something as significant as another wave of the coronavirus.

-Changes are a normal part of life; the problem is most of us don’t like change – we like certainty.
+Changes are a normal part of life; the problem is that most of us don’t like change – we like certainty.

 However, learning to expect change has brought me hope during challenging or unexpected life events.